miracle2k/webassets/docs/bundles.rst

 * Duplicate filters are only applied once (the leaf filter is applied).
-* If a bundle that is supposed to be processed to a file does not define an output target, it simply serves as a container of it's sub-bundles, which in turn will be processed into their respective output files.
+* If a bundle that is supposed to be processed to a file does not define an output target, it simply serves as a container of its sub-bundles, which in turn will be processed into their respective output files.
-  In this case it must not have any files of it's own.
+  In this case it must not have any files of its own.

 Building bundles